purplesyringa/site/blog/bringing-faster-exceptions-to-rust/index.md

 })
 ```

 Result: `580.44 ns`.
-That's an 68% improvement!
+That's a 68% improvement!
 It's not *sound*, as we're now messing with the panic counter, but we'll fix this soon.

 ### Catching

 Let's figure out how to bypass the mirroring decrement of the panic count.
-We're looking for `std::panic::catch_unwind`, which just forwards the call [here](https://doc.rust-lang.org/1.82.0/src/std/panicking.rs.html#474-584).
+We're looking for `std::panic::catch_unwind`, which merely forwards the call [here](https://doc.rust-lang.org/1.82.0/src/std/panicking.rs.html#474-584).
 After adding `#[inline(always)]`, removing `#[cold]`, and removing the panic count decrement, we restore soundness without affecting performance.

 ### panic_unwind